5alidshammout/pixigame/README.md

-# pixigame
+# pixigames

-a game about space I'm doing to learn pixijs
+some games I'm doing to learn PIXI.JS